KomodoPlatform/developer-docs/docs/basic-docs/customconsensus/assets.md

 The `mytokenorders` method displays the public on-chain orders created by the user's pubkey, which is set in `-pubkey` parameter of komodod.

-The additional evalcode parameter allows the display of orders for non-fungible tokens bound to this evalcode.
+The additional `evalcode` parameter allows the display of orders for non-fungible tokens bound to this evalcode.

-The information returned by `mytokenorders` is the same as for `tokenorders`.
+The Response from this method is similar to the response from the `tokenorders` method.